kwame-mintah/gcp-cloud-run-function-model-inference/README.md

-# Google Platform Cloud (GCP) Function Model Inference
+# Google Cloud Platform (GCP) Cloud Run Function Model Inference

 A cloud function to invoke a prediction against a machine learning model that has been trained outside of a cloud provider, using tools like [MLFlow](https://mlflow.org/).
 This repository will not contain